-with Will Tying Instructions
+Will Ribbon Tying Instructions

-2. Staple all will pages together approximately 1/8" from their top (without the cover).
+- 2. Staple all will pages together approximately 1/8" from their top (without the cover).

-3. Fold over 1" flap on cover and insert the will pages.
+- Fold over 1" flap on cover and insert the will pages.

-4. Punch three holes across the top through all pages and cover.
+- 4. Punch three holes across the top through all pages and cover.

-5. Cut a piece of will ribbon approximately 42" in length.
+- 5. Cut a piece of will ribbon approximately 42" in length.
 Cut the ribbon on a diagonal.
 Insert the will ribbon from the back through the two outside holes and tie a double knot directly over the center hole.

-6. Pull one strand through the center hole to the back of the will.
+- 6. Pull one strand through the center hole to the back of the will.
 Run that strand around the ribbon, back through the hole and up to, but not through, the signature page.
 Pass the other strand through the center hole to meet the first strand.
 Now both strands should be behind the signature page.

-7. Holding the strands together at their ends, pass them through the top slit, back through the center slit, and forward through the bottom slit so that both strands appear on the surface of the signature page.
+- 7. Holding the strands together at their ends, pass them through the top slit, back through the center slit, and forward through the bottom slit so that both strands appear on the surface of the signature page.